HectorPulido/Youtubers-toolkit/README.md

 # Youtubers toolkit

-This Tool allows you to cut a video easily by silences with an intuitive command line interface.
-It uses the newest technologies in the field of machine learning to detect silences in a video and cut it in the most efficient way.
+This is a toolkit for easy video editing for youtubers, it uses the newest technologies in the field of machine learning to detect silences in a video and cut it in the most efficient way.
 Also generate a transcript of the video and a subtitle file.

 ## How to use